In the United States, chronic illnesses and health problems largely attributed to diet represent the most serious threat to public health.

 A large part of the concern over an increase in dietary LA derives from the theoretical consequences of an unfavorable omega-6 to omega-3 ratio.

-The omega-3 and omega-6 PUFAs, alpha-linolenic acid (ALA) and LA, compete for the same enzyme sites involved in the metabolism of the essential fatty acids.
+The omega-3 and omega-6 PUFA, alpha-linolenic acid (ALA), and LA, respectively, compete for the same enzyme sites involved in the metabolism of the essential fatty acids.

 AA, EPA, and DHA are precursors to potent lipid mediator signaling molecules termed “eicosanoids.”
 Eicosanoids derived from AA are generally considered pro-inflammatory, while eicosanoids generated from EPA and DHA promote anti-inflammatory activities.